Cyclone Debbie lashes Queensland coast

 Some 400 or more millimeters (16 inches) could hit the city of Mackay in the coming days, according to CNN meteorologist Pedram Javaheri.
 That's about is about a third of its annual average.

-Palaszczuk told Nine News Queensland 211 millimeters (8 inches) of rain fell in an area south of the town of Proserpine in just one hour -- a once-in-a-hundred year event.
+Palaszczuk told Nine News Queensland 211 millimeters (8 inches) of rain fell in an area south of the town of Proserpine in just one hour -- a once-a-century event.

 The town usually averages 208.5 millimeters of rain a month, according to the Australian Bureau of Meteorology.